peerigon/parse-domain/README.md

 ### 👉 Invalid domains

-The given input is first validated against [RFC 1034](https://tools.ietf.org/html/rfc1034).
+The given input is first validated against [RFC 3696](https://datatracker.ietf.org/doc/html/rfc3696#section-2) (the domain labels are limited to basic latin letters, numbers and hyphens).
 If the validation fails, `parseResult.type` will be `ParseResultType.Invalid`:

 ```javascript
 import { parseDomain, ParseResultType } from "parse-domain";